 A few committees also formed and one group immediately started on Millersville Beautification, with volunteers planting trees all around the Village, teaming up with Keep Indianapolis Beautiful.

 After that, we set our sights on fixing up two huge, crumbling-concrete lane dividers at key Village intersections.
 It took about two years of trying to get approvals and support, but persistence paid off in 2011 when permits and partnerships came through for this major project.
-With Indy’s Department of Public Works and grants from Keep Indianapolis Beautiful, we converted ugly medians into awesome flowering Gateway Gardens.
+With Indy’s Department of Public Works and grants from Keep Indianapolis Beautiful, we converted ugly, embarrassing medians into awesome, flowering Gateway Gardens.

-And, soon after that, with more grants, awards and volunteers, we started working on a community pocket park.
+And, soon after that, with more grants, awards and volunteers, we started working on more projects.

 For a few years running, volunteers organized outdoor summer symphonic band concerts and a recurring Café Market social with live music and food vendors.
 Both events created gathering spots for the residents of our many neighborhoods.